cardano-scaling/website/monthly/2025-02-monthly.md

 ## Hydra

-We've released incremental commits in version [0.20.0](https://github.com/cardano-scaling/hydra/releases/tag/0.20.0).
+We have released incremental commits in version [0.20.0](https://github.com/cardano-scaling/hydra/releases/tag/0.20.0).

 [Issues and pull requests closed in January](https://github.com/cardano-scaling/hydra/issues?q=is%3Aclosed+sort%3Aupdated-desc+closed%3A2025-01-01..2025-01-31)